 ABF: When ABF function is enabled, you can click on PTZ control panel to realize auxiliary focus.

-Third Stream: For some models, third stream is not enabled by default.
-You can check the checkbox of Enable Third Stream to reboot the system and enable the third stream.
+Third Stream: For some models, you can check the checkbox of Enable Third Stream to reboot the system and enable the third stream.